Krew-io/krew-wiki/docs/pages/cargo.md

 # Cargo

-Cargo can be bought and sold at different islands for profit.
-Every island has different cargo prices, so you can plan out routes to get the most gold in the shortest amount of time.
-Your boat also has a set cargo space, so you can only buy a certain ammount of cargo.
+Cargo can be bought and sold at different [islands](pages/islands.md) for profit.
+Every [islands](pages/islands.md) has different cargo prices, so you can plan out routes to get the most gold in the shortest amount of time.
+Your [ship](pages/ships.md) also has a set cargo space, so you can only buy a certain ammount of cargo.

 ## Cargo Prices